athenarebeldev/windows-11-debloat/README.md

 ### **► Troubleshooting: Houston, We Have a Problem?**

+* **Problem:** "Windows protected your PC" popped up with a big blue screen!
+    * **Cause:** This is Windows Defender's "SmartScreen" filter.
+It does this for almost any script downloaded from the internet that isn't from a huge corporation.
+It **does not** mean the file is a virus.
+    * **Solution:**
+        1. On the blue screen, do **not** click "Don't run".
+        2. Click the underlined text that says **`More info`**.
+        3. The window will change, and a new button will appear at the bottom.
+Click **`Run anyway`**.
+        4. You will only have to do this once.

 * **Problem:** "I ran it and the window vanished faster than my motivation on a Monday!"
     * **Cause:** Your antivirus thought our script was having too much fun and shut the party down.
 It saw a script trying to change system settings and, to be fair, got a little suspicious.
     * **Solution:** You need to tell your security software to chill out.
 In Windows Defender, you can add an "Exclusion" for our script, basically telling it, "This one's with me."
-Check the security software's settings for "Exclusions" or "Exceptions."
+Check your security software's settings for "Exclusions" or "Exceptions."

 * **Problem:** "I disabled something, but it's still there, mocking me."
     * **Cause:** Windows is stubborn.
 Some parts of it only check for settings when it first wakes up.